mchobby/micropython-A7682E-modem/readme.md

 __SMS__

 * Send message is sensitive to concurrent URC reception (Unsolicitated Result Code).
 That may occasionaly raise an exception due to response parsing issue.

+__DTMF__

+* When caller send DTMF, it is sometime received multiples time by the SimCOM module.
+User code must filter duplicates.

 # Connecting the mobile Network